kennethgoodman/Columbia-E4579/README.md

 1. Thank you to digitalocean for [tutorial on flask auth](https://www.digitalocean.com/community/tutorials/how-to-add-authentication-to-your-app-with-flask-login)
 2. [SamuelSacco](https://github.com/SamuelSacco) for creating the frontend
 3. Thank you to Kim Huiyeon for their [tutorial on nginx](https://medium.com/techfront/step-by-step-visual-guide-on-deploying-a-flask-application-on-aws-ec2-8e3e8b82c4f7)
+4. Thank you to Andrew Hyndman for their [tutorial on hotloading](https://ajhyndman.medium.com/hot-reloading-with-react-and-flask-b5dae60d9898)